impressivewebs/frontend-feeds/README.md

 So please contribute by commenting, opening an issue, or by submitting a pull request.

-The list of feeds is below.
-Eventually this repo will include the OPML file for easy importing into your reader.
+The list of feeds is below and there's also an OPML (.xml) file that you can import directly into your feed reader of choice.

 ## The Feeds